abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

     }

     ngOnDestroy() {
-      // Manually removing the modal from the body element when the component is destroyed document.body.removeChild(this.elementRef.nativeElement);
+      // ⚠️ Manually removing the modal from the body element when the component is destroyed, otherwise it will stay in the DOM and be duplicated if the modal is opened again, and cause memory leaks document.body.removeChild(this.elementRef.nativeElement);
       // or
       this.elementRef.nativeElement.remove();